Intensive Care Medicine ST3

 If applying from an anaesthetics training background via core anaesthetics or ACCS anaesthetics training, or equivalent

-• Have at least 24 months’ experiencein anaesthetics and/or intensive care medicine (not including foundation modules) by time of intended start date (of which at least 18 months should be in anaesthetics).
+• To be appointed to single ICM CCT training: have at least 24 months’ experience in Anaesthetics and or Intensive Care Medicine (not including Foundation modules) by time of intended start date (of which at least 18 months should be in Anaesthetics).

 If applying from a medicine training background via internal medicine training or ACCS internal medicine, or equivalent